famoser/nodika/README.md

 if you're setting up deployment on a new server
  - connect with an ssh agent (for example putty)
  - `cat ~/.ssh/id_rsa.pub` to display you ssh key, if you have none, follow the next 3 steps
-    - `ssh-keygen -t rsa -b 4096 -C "info@jkweb.ch"` generate a new key
+    - `ssh-keygen -t rsa -b 4096 -C "info@famoser.ch"` generate a new key
     - `eval $(ssh-agent -s)` start the ssh agent
     - `ssh-add ~/.ssh/id_rsa` add the new key
- - go to https://gitlab.com/jkweb/hamiltonPCN/deploy_keys and add your ssh key
+ - go to https://github.com/famoser/nodika/deploy_keys and add your ssh key
  - point the web directory to `~/myurl.ch/ENV/current/web`
  - deploy!
  - you may want to check with `php bin/symfony_requirements` if your server does support symfony

-setup by @famoser, happy to answer questions / take suggestions